Chelsea sponsors Trivago appear to confirm Bohely-led takeover with welcome message to LA Dodgers co-owner | Goal.com

 Getty

-Chelsea sponsors Trivago appear to have confirmed the club's Todd Bohely-led takeover with a welcome message to the LA Dodgers co-owner on social media.
+Chelsea sponsors Trivago appear to have confirmed the club's Todd Boehly-led takeover with a welcome message to the LA Dodgers co-owner on social media.

 Roman Abramovich put Chelsea up for sale in March amid Russia's invasion of Ukraine, with the club granted a special license by the UK government to find a bidder.